rkaunismaa/NLP4HTML/README.md

 4:47pm Sigh ... looks like something is broken locally with cuda ... and docker.

 5:08pm so running a conda environment with pytorch is working with the gpu ... so the problem IS with docker ... good to know!

+## Wednesday, August 30, 2023

+9:02am Create python code to only scrape new match accounts.

+11:05 new stuff scrapped.
+I gotta clean up the code! ... it's a real 'just get it done' mess! ...